ptagseth/kanoa-software/docs/new folder structure/concepts/run.md

 hide_table_of_contents: true
 ---

-# Kanoa Ops: Concept of a Run
+# Understanding the Concept of a Run in Kanoa Ops

 ## Overview